Tranzakt/.github/profile/README.md

 * Visual Laravel - a GUI-based low-/no-code code generator for Laravel.
-Will have Runtime and Development packages, and possibly a separate documentation repo to generate a documentation / help web site
+Will have Runtime and Development packages, and possibly a separate documentation repo to generate a documentation / help web site.

+    Like Laravel itself, Visual Laravel will be built upon as much existing open source code as possible in order to avoid reinventing wheels,
+    and will be designed to spin off as many sub-packages as possible in order to provide as much reuse of our code by others.
 * softDeletesUnique - a Laravel extension to allow use of Unique indexes for softDelete models.
 * PHP xrange - a like-for-like generator replacement for the PHP `range` function when used with `foreach` statements